-I presented a sample narrative of Jesus in action rather than a set of static statements, but I never published a comprehensive "Orthoscript" about the whole story that defines why we are here and who we can be.
+In my initial manifesto, I presented a sample narrative of Jesus in action rather than the typical set of static statements, but I never published a comprehensive "Orthoscript" about the whole story that defines why we are here, where we have, and who we can now be in the story God is writing.
 I believe it is now time to replace every "doctrinal statement" stuck in the linguistic concepts of previous cultures with a new metanarrative.
 And I need your feedback in order to overcome my own biases and cultural misperceptions as we craft a story bigger than ourselves that can define each self.

 - "OrthoScripts written well animate a way of seeing our role and significance in the world.
 They define what the key characters are doing and where the story is headed so we know how to join in."

 - "They blend narrative with statements of nature.
 They make you feel who God has been and the trajectories of who he is being.
 They form thoughts for the mind but stir feelings in your heart.
 They act more biblical than static affirmations of what is right to believe."

 - "OrthoScripts ...play on both the foundation of rightly interpreted Scripture (“Ortho” meaning “right”) and the form of a written script that captures a good story (the “Script”)."